agilosoftware/objeq/doc/Reference.md

 This Query sorts the results by the lastName Property in Ascending Order followed by the firstName property in Descending Order, returning a generated set of Arrays as the Result Set.

     order by lastName, firstName desc -> [ lastName + ', ' + firstName ]

+### Aggregator
+In theory, an Aggregator yields a single Item Result Set based on the Items in the Working Set.
+We say 'in theory' because there is no strict requirement that the result be a single Item.
+The Aggregator used is the name of a function that is registered as an objeq Extension.

+As an example, this will register an Extension called 'avg' for calculating average values:

+    $objeq.registerExtension('avg', function _avg(ctx, value) {
+      if ( Array.isArray(value) ) {
+        if ( value.length === 0 ) return 0;
+        for ( var i = 0, r = 0, l = value.length; i < l; r += value[i++] );
+        return r / l;
+      }
+      return typeof value === 'number' ? value : NaN;
+    });

+By default, there are no Aggregator Extensions registered, but you can find several examples in examples/objeq-ext.js.

 ### Parameters
 A Query can be Parameterized such that any Objects passed into it are also Decorated and treated as 'live' parameters.
 This means that the Result Set will be updated every time any of the Parameter's referenced Properties change.
 Parameters are referred to by number, so to drill into the first passed Parameter, you would prefix a path with %1, and so on: